benjaminhyw/100-days-of-code/log.md

 **Thoughts**:  I don't know why I'm stuck here but I am!
 I feel like I barely chipped away today.
 Hopefully tomorrow will be better.

 **Link(s) to work**: [Rails Online Shop Orders](https://github.com/benjaminhyw/rails-online-shop/pull/57)

+### Day 30: Monday, February 13th, 2017

+**Today's Progress**: CART/ORDERS!

+**Thoughts**:  This is HARD!
+I'm having such a hard time with this.
+I even took the weekend off to cool down from Friday.
+I couldn't get it to work!
+After chipping away for hours today, I made SOME progress..
+But I'm having this weird password issue that seems completely unrelated to anything!!

+So I'm calling it a day and will be back tomorrow...
+Hopefully tomorrow makes for an easy fix!
+My brain can't function anymore today.

+**Link(s) to work**: [Rails Online Shop Orders](https://github.com/benjaminhyw/rails-online-shop/pull/58)